 In response to these challenges, NASA set out to design a system that would reduce the burden on metadata providers and improve the metadata quality, consistency, and usability for end users by:

-- Serving as a middleware replacement for ECHO and GCMD’s backend.
+- Serving as a middleware replacement for GCMD’s backend.
 Note: Users of GCMD should see no impact as the GCMD frontend will remain as is.

 - Handling metadata at the concept level; including collections, granules, visualizations, variables, documentation, services, and more.